gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 An instance of the <code>array</code> class stores multiple numeric values in a seamless binary sequence, which can be passed without any conversion to functions in C libraries that expect arrays of <code>char</code>, <code>short</code>, <code>int</code> and so on.
 </p>
 <p>
-There are several <code>array</code> classes depending on the element type they handle.
-They're listed in the the table below:
+There are several <code>array</code> classes for each element type as shown below:
 </p>
 <p>
 <table>